 Her lab studies how a specific gene can protect our skin from...

 A Q&A with Drs.
 Chengyu Liang and Meenhard Herlyn on skin cancer research at The Wistar Institute, including a few questions from melanoma survivors.
 Melanoma is the most aggressive form of skin cancer.
 Work at The Wistar Institute’s Melanoma Research Center aims to understand the biology behind...

 Autophagy (literally “self-eating”) is the natural, regulated mechanism cells use to digest and remove unwanted components.
 This process influences diverse aspects of cell homeostasis and constitutes a barrier against malignant transformation.

 The Liang lab identified a novel autophagy pathway controlled by the tumor suppressor gene UVRAG (UV-radiation Resistance-Associated Gene) that also plays a direct role in DNA repair and chromosomal stability.
-The group studies autophagy in leukemia, colorectal cancer, melanoma pathogenesis and therapy resistance, and in viral persistency.
+The group studies autophagy and related pathways in leukemia, colorectal cancer, melanoma pathogenesis and therapy resistance, and in viral persistency.

 Qing Zhu, Ph.D.